Do Go On - 481 - Vere St. Leger Goold: The Irish Tennis Champion Murderer

 Yeah.

-I'm like, he's acclaimed as one of the most successful, best songwriters, fantastic guitarists,
+And I'm like, he's acclaimed as one of the most successful, best songwriters, fantastic guitarist, all this sort of stuff.

-But I should just give, pick an album and just give it a go.
+But I should just pick an album and just give it a go.

 25 seasons.